Dead On: Relentless II

 Dead On: Relentless II is a 1992 thriller film directed by Michael Schroeder.
 The tagline for the movie was: The first killer was unpredictable.
 This one is unstoppable.
 The movie was filmed in Los Angeles, California.
 It is the second installment in the Relentless series.

 Plot

 L.A.
-Detective Sam Dietz (Leo Rossi), struggling to emotionally survive his previous big case (from in the first Relentless film) is unwillingly paired with a shady FBI agent Kyle Valsone (Ray Sharkey), during a case tracking another serial killer (Miles O'Keeffe), who kills seemingly at random.
+Detective Sam Dietz (Leo Rossi), struggling to emotionally survive his previous big case (the first Relentless film) is unwillingly paired with a shady FBI agent Kyle Valsone (Ray Sharkey), during a case tracking another serial killer (Miles O'Keeffe), who kills seemingly at random.
 But every time Dietz gets a lead, Valsone gets in the way and somewhat throws off the investigation.
 Suspecting more than meets the eye, Dietz goes around the law to learn the identity of the killer and find out what Valsone is hiding and his connection to the killer.
-Meanwhile, Dietz's wife Carol (Meg Foster) now estranged from him due to his long hours, tries to deal with her current situation and their uncertain future.
+Meanwhile, Dietz's wife Carol (a returning Meg Foster), now estranged from him due to his long hours, tries to deal with her current situation and their uncertain future.